Jaden Smith’s Company Vows To Donate Water To Flint Schools Each Month Until City’s Water Is Drinkable

 In addition to utilizing a green alternative to plastic containers, JUST also uses only domestically sourced spring water rather than purified tap water, which actually saves water in the long run.
 Based in Glen Falls, New York, Jaden Smith’s water company has also invested in the city for the long-term.

-In 2014, the water situation in Flint dominated the national headlines when news broke that the Michigan city’s dilapidated infrastructure, including badly corroded water pipes, were causing tap water to become dangerously polluted with lead.
+In 2014, the water situation in Flint dominated the national headlines when news broke that the Michigan city’s dilapidated infrastructure, including badly corroded water pipes, was causing tap water to become dangerously polluted with lead.
 In turn, the lead levels were poisoning the children and citizens of the city.
 According to the EPA, Flint tap water contained as much as 39.7 ppb of lead, over double the federal limit of 15 parts per billion.

 Thank you @officialjaden ????????❤️